ivanpetrov95/example_symfony_3.4/README.md

-Blog project written in the now UNMAINTAINED Symfony 3.4.
+Blog project(sample project) written in the now UNMAINTAINED Symfony 3.4.